 - Custom applications can leverage the data replica that resides in a transactional database, such as an Autonomous Database or a standalone database in OCI

-DAS is replicated from the Oracle Autonomous Database in Oracle Retail Merchandising SaaS Cloud to an Oracle Autonomous Database in OCI.
+DAS is replicated from the Oracle Autonomous Database in RM to an Oracle Autonomous Database in OCI.
 Two GoldenGate services are required to replicate the schema.
 The GoldenGate Marketplace instance is deployed in Oracle Retail Merchandising Cloud Services.
 It replicates the data to the Oracle Cloud Infrastructure GoldenGate instance deployed in the OCI tenancy by using the internet.
 You can use Oracle Cloud Infrastructure GoldenGate or you can deploy and manage your own GoldenGate service on Oracle Cloud Infrastructure Compute.
 Because DAS replica in the OCI Autonomous Database is read-only, custom applications that combine data require a separate read-write schema or a secondary database.

 The diagram below shows that the target DAS database replica resides in an Oracle Autonomous Database.
 Alternatively, you can use Oracle Database Cloud Service, Oracle Exadata Database Service, or manage your own Oracle Database on Oracle Cloud Infrastructure Compute as the target database.